AdobeDocs/experience-platform.en/help/landing/ui-guide.md

 >[!IMPORTANT]
 >
 >The left navigation bar shows only the features that you are able to access.
-In previous versions of Adobe Experience Platform, unavailable items were grayed out.
+In previous versions of Adobe Experience Platform, unavailable items were disabled.
 If you believe you should have access to a section that does not appear, please contact your system administrator.

 ![](images/user-guide/homepage-left.png)